rishz09/pattern-recognition-and-machine-learning-labs/Lab 5, 6 - Perceptron (scratch), PCA (scratch)/README.md

+# Lab 5, 6
-# Steps to run the script for Question 1
+## Steps to run the script for Question 1
 If using the terminal, type in the following:
 * python B22CS090_train.py train.txt
 * python B22CS090_text.py test.txt